What We Do

 Monthly Weather Data

 Monthly weather events for our Synoptic stations are available online, simply select a station from the map.

-Please submit the Order Form online if you require data from other stations, charges apply.
 The Department of Finance document describes how weather events are calculated and the historical data used to determine entitlement to an extension of time.
 Threshold values (90th percentiles) are detailed in this document.

 The 90th percentile is the lowest value which has 90% of the sample data less than or equal to it.
 All available data for each station was used in its calculation.
 A station was not used unless there were at least 10 years of data available in the last 12 years for each calendar month.